pzqkent/Malaria_ResNet/README.md

 # Malaria_ResNet
-Malaria dataset from NIH https://ceb.nlm.nih.gov/proj/malaria/cell_images.zip and the codes at https://ceb.nlm.nih.gov/proj/malaria/malaria_cell_classification_code.zip. config1.py provides the address of the dataset and the train/dev/test split ratio.
+Malaria dataset from NIH https://ceb.nlm.nih.gov/proj/malaria/cell_images.zip

+config1.py provides the address of the dataset and the train/dev/test split ratio.

 build_dataset1.py will split the dataset into three parts as ratio defined in config1.py